featured-image

 Employee appreciation is the ongoing practice of recognizing employees’ efforts, behaviors, and contributions to make them feel valued at work.
 Effective employee appreciation programs improve engagement, retention, morale, and customer experience by embedding recognition into daily leadership behaviors—not just rewards or perks.

-Why Employee Appreciation Beats Pizza Parties Every Time
+Why Employee Appreciation Beats Pizza Parties for Engagement and Retention

 Here’s the thing: a pizza party won’t fix low morale.
 And handing out gift cards once a quarter isn’t the same as building a culture where people feel valued daily.